Store

 The liver is the main organ responsible for detoxing the body of any excess amounts of copper; however, when the liver and the adrenal glands are impaired, toxic levels of metals (including copper) build up and are stored in the body eventually becoming very problematic.
 High amounts of copper further stimulate the nervous system, which takes a further toll on the already burdened adrenal glands.
 This vicious cycle of events continues as the liver and adrenal glands are compromised.

-Copper Poisoning and Adrenal Fatigue Syndrome
+Copper Poisoning and Adrenal Fatigue

 Chronic stress or acutely stressful events can overwhelm the normal anti-stress function of the adrenal glands.
 When this occurs, symptoms can include the lack of exercise tolerance and energy, salt craving, insomnia, irritability, dependency on sugar fixes and coffee to get through the day as well as insomnia in the earlier stages (Stages 1 and 2).
-As Adrenal Fatigue Syndrome (AFS) progresses to advanced stages (Stages 3 and 4), more severe symptoms such as hypoglycemia, depression, cardiac arrhythmia, orthostatic hypotension, severe insomnia, metabolic imbalances, waking up in the middle of the night, and anxiety sets in.
+As Adrenal Fatigue (AF) progresses to advanced stages (Stages 3 and 4), more severe symptoms such as hypoglycemia, depression, cardiac arrhythmia, orthostatic hypotension, severe insomnia, metabolic imbalances, waking up in the middle of the night, and anxiety sets in.

 Copper poisoning and Adrenal Fatigue SyndromeCopper overload can mimic some symptoms of adrenal fatigue as well as worsen symptoms making it difficult to differentiate between the two unless accompanied by a detailed history.
 Having a proper history completed by an experienced clinician is the key.

 It is important to remember that even if there is a close association between two events such as excessive copper and adrenal fatigue, one should be careful not to jump too quickly to conclude that the cause of adrenal fatigue is excessive copper.
 This is because many other imbalances can also present in similar ways, including zinc, sodium, potassium, mercury, and cadmium.
-Imbalance of any of these also has massive ramifications throughout the body, giving rise to symptoms mimicking AFS.
+Imbalance of any of these also has massive ramifications throughout the body, giving rise to symptoms mimicking Adrenal Fatigue.

 Just because there is an association does not mean that there is a clear cause and effect involved.
 The recovery path for each specific imbalance is quite different and often conflicts with each other.
 Blind trial and error approaches can ultimately worsen adrenal fatigue if not managed with care.
 For example, both high copper and low potassium can present with anxiety.
 Yet the treatment is very different.
 With low potassium, the treatment calls for restriction of salt in addition to potassium replacement because salt directly opposes potassium.
 However, in the setting of adrenal fatigue, more salt is indicated.
 Likewise, anxiety caused by excessive copper calls for an increase in zinc as a counterbalance to copper.
-Yet, zinc can be quite stimulatory for those in advanced stages of AFS and can trigger adrenal crashes.
+Yet, zinc can be quite stimulatory for those in advanced stages of Adrenal Fatigue and can trigger adrenal crashes.
 It is clear that such a balancing act is complicated.
 It comes as no surprise that most self-navigation efforts fail and in fact worsen the overall adrenal fatigue.

-Copper Poisoning and Advanced Adrenal Fatigue Syndrome
+Copper Poisoning and Advanced Adrenal Fatigue

 By the time most people consider copper overload as the culprit of their fatigue, the body is by and large very weak and decompensated.
 The body has usually already gone through years of failed recovery efforts, along with extensive use of anabolic hormones such as testosterone and estrogen, glandular, vitamins, and herbs including licorice, rhodiola, ashwagandha, ginseng, maca and green tea during this period.
 Most are therefore in a state of advanced adrenal fatigue (Stage 3 or higher).
 Paradoxical reactions and body sensitivities are quite prominent while the body is flooded in a sea of adrenaline as the body’s fight-or-flight response is in full throttle.
-Nutritional reserves are low as well as a lower threshold for triggering adrenal crashes as compared to people in earlier stages of AFS.
+Nutritional reserves are low as well as a lower threshold for triggering adrenal crashes as compared to people in earlier stages of Adrenal Fatigue.

 The conventional correctional approaches for copper poisoning usually involves a combination of reduced intake of copper by lifestyle and dietary pathways, consuming nutritionally balancing compounds such as high doses of zinc, some form of detoxification modality such as liver cleanses and flushes or colonics, and chelation options using green foods and medications.
-These standard therapies may help those with early and mild stages of AFS when the body is still strong and can sustain the onslaught of such aggressive balancing efforts to reduce copper levels, the same cannot be said for those in advanced stages of AFS.
+These standard therapies may help those with early and mild stages of Adrenal Fatigue when the body is still strong and can sustain the onslaught of such aggressive balancing efforts to reduce copper levels, the same cannot be said for those in advanced stages of Adrenal Fatigue.
 In fact, unless very carefully titrated and unless one proceeds very slowly, severe and unpleasant adrenal crashes are a definite risky side effect that few can avoid.
 One may be rendered bedridden for days or weeks in these cases of major crashes.

 Summary: Copper Poisoning